evanliferock/I-Con-monitoring/README.md

 ## Update sources

-Some packages usages might change so you should run `npm prune` & `npm install` often.
+Some packages usage might change so you should run `npm prune` & `npm install` often.
 A common way to update is by doing

     $ git pull
     $ npm prune
     $ npm install

-To run those 3 commands you can just do
+To run those 3 commands at once you can enter

     $ npm run pull